Amirfarhad-Nilizadeh/JMLKelinci/README.md

 We used 28 programs from the [Java+JML dataset](https://github.com/Amirfarhad-Nilizadeh/Java-JML) and 28 buggy programs from the [BuggyJava+JML dataset](https://github.com/Amirfarhad-Nilizadeh/BuggyJavaJML).

 In these examples, we provide all of the necessary inputs (a Java program under test, an entry method with a JML precondition, a fuzzer driver, a JMLDriver, and an initial seed) to cover branches with valid inputs.
-In our experimental study, we ran each of the 28 correct programs of the [Java+JML dataset](https://github.com/Amirfarhad-Nilizadeh/Java-JML) in the `JMLKelinci` and `Kelinci` directory five times (until the fuzzer reaches 100% branch coverage), and we manually provide a JUnit test for each run based on the valid inputs.
+In our experimental study, we ran each of the 28 correct programs of the [Java+JML dataset](https://github.com/Amirfarhad-Nilizadeh/Java-JML) in the `JMLKelinci` and `Kelinci` directory five times (until the fuzzer reached 100% branch coverage), and we manually provided a JUnit test for each run based on the valid inputs.
 (We took out generated invalid inputs, using the JML RAC to check.)

 We provide two shell scripts with the name "instrument.sh" and "startFuzzing.sh" to run these examples, which are in the [ShellScripts directory](https://github.com/Amirfarhad-Nilizadeh/JMLKelinci/tree/main/ShellScripts).
-You should only update the address directory in these two shell scripts ("Kel" and "OJ") by giving an absolute address to locations where Kelinci and OpenJML are installed before running these shell scripts.
+Before running these shell scripts, you should update the `Kel` and `OJ` variables in each of them, setting them to the full paths to the directories where Kelinci and OpenJML are installed (respectively), .

+## Running the Examples for JMLKelinci

 To run JMLKelinci examples, open a terminal in the directory that you can see `src`, `jml`, and `in_dir`.
-Next, run the `instrument.sh` and then open a new terminal in the same directory and run `startFuzzing.sh` in the new terminal.
-As explained earlier, you should set the shell variable "Kel" to the directory where Kelinci is installed and "OJ" to the directory where OpenJML is installed.
+Next, run the `instrument.sh` script and then open a new terminal (without closing the first terminal) in the same directory and then run `startFuzzing.sh` in the new terminal.
+As explained earlier, make sure that the shell variable `Kel` is set to the full path of the directory where Kelinci is installed and `OJ` is set to the full path to the directory where OpenJML is installed.

+## Running the Examples for Kelinci

 To run the Kelinci examples with these shell scripts, open a terminal in a directory that you see `src`, and `in_dir`.
 Then, 1) run the "instrument.sh" to compile the Java program under test and the fuzzer driver.
 Also, it will instrument the bytecode to be used with the fuzzer.
 Also, it starts the fuzzer server with the default port that is 7007 (you can change the port as explained earlier).
 2) Open a new terminal and run the "startFuzzing.sh" to start fuzzing and discovering new branches.